pauljxtan/odeint/README.md

 # odeint #
-An easily extensible ODE integrator in C. Mainly a learning project for practicing with pointers, memory allocation and data structures (used to emulate an integrator "class"); not really optimized for efficiency.
+An easily extensible ODE integrator in C. Mainly a learning project for practicing with pointers, memory allocation and data structures; not really optimized for efficiency, but being C, is still fairly fast.

-Documented for Doxygen in Qt style -- see http://pauljxtan.github.io/odeint.
+Documented for Doxygen in Qt style -- pages hosted at http://pauljxtan.github.io/odeint.

 ### Currently implemented ###
 Method (struct_name):